Tidal Classification Reference

 By the Courtier classification, F ≤ 0.25 is semidiurnal, 0.25–1.5 mixed mainly semidiurnal, 1.5–3.0 mixed mainly diurnal, and above 3.0 diurnal.
 Enter the four amplitudes from a port’s harmonic analysis and the tool names the regime.

-Independently of F, the spring–neap cycle modulates the tidal range over about 14 days: at new and full moon the Sun and Moon align and tides are largest (spring), while at the quarter moons their pulls partly cancel and tides are smallest (neap).
-A spring tide near lunar perigee produces an exceptionally large king tide.
+Independently of F, the spring–neap cycle modulates the tidal range over about 14 days: at new and full moon the Sun and Moon align and their gravitational pulls add, producing the largest ranges (spring tides).
+At the quarter moons the two bodies are at right angles and their pulls partly cancel, giving the smallest ranges (neap tides).